uqlibrary/technology-training/R/ggplot2_intermediate.md

 ## Play time!

-* Create a dotplot of gdpPercap vs lifeExp

-    use the shape for continent

-    label the plot

 * Create a a boxplot of continent vs pop
-     Colour and fill by continent
+     * Colour and fill by continent
-     try to limit the y axis to see the boxes better let's see if you are able to move the legend to the bottom
+     * try to limit the y axis to see the boxes better
+     * let's see if you are able to move the legend to the bottom

 ## Modify your plots